 Applicants must earn a minimum salary of $36,000 annually to qualify for this visa.
 Furthermore, they must provide bank certifications or bank statements to prove their income comes from outside of Panama.

-Applicants will need to pay $250 for the National Immigration Agency and an additional $50 for the visa card.
+Applicants will need to pay $250 to the National Immigration Agency and an additional $50 for the visa card.

 With its relatively low cost of living given its prime location on the western coast of Europe, it’s no wonder that Portugal is a digital nomad hotspot.
 Working remotely from Portugal is popular among digital nomads in cities such as Porto, Lisbon, the Algarve, Madeira, the Azores, and Faro.